open-quantum-safe/oqs-demos/haproxy/README.md

-## Warning

-This integration is currently not supported due to [the end of life of oqs-openssl111](https://github.com/open-quantum-safe/openssl#warning).
-Feel free to vote this back into supported state by visiting [the discussion on the topic](https://github.com/orgs/open-quantum-safe/discussions/1602).

-## Purpose

-This directory contains a Dockerfile that builds [haproxy](https://www.haproxy.org) with the [OQS OpenSSL 1.1.1 fork](https://github.com/open-quantum-safe/openssl), which allows haproxy to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.
+This directory contains a Dockerfile that builds `haproxy` using OpenSSL v3 using the [OQS provider](https://github.com/open-quantum-safe/oqs-provider), which allows `haproxy` to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.

 ## Getting started

 [Install Docker](https://docs.docker.com/install) and run the following commands in this directory:

-1. `docker build --build-arg SIG_ALG=<SIG> --tag oqs-haproxy-img .` (`<SIG>` can be any of the authentication algorithms listed [here](https://github.com/open-quantum-safe/openssl#authentication)).
-An alternative, simplified build instruction is `docker build -t oqs-haproxy-img .`: This will generate the image with a default QSC algorithm (dilithium3 -- see Dockerfile to change this).
+1. `docker build --build-arg SIG_ALG=<SIG> --build-arg KEM_ALGLIST=<KEMS> --tag oqs-haproxy .` (`<SIG>` can be any of the signature authentication algorithms and `<KEMS>` can be a colon separated list of the Key exchange mechanisms listed [here](https://github.com/open-quantum-safe/oqs-provider#algorithms)).
+An alternative, simplified build instruction is `docker build -t oqs-haproxy .`: This will generate the image with a default QSC algorithm and KEMs (dilithium3, p384_kyber768:kyber768 -- see Dockerfile to change this).
-2. `docker run --detach --rm --name oqs-haproxy -p 4433:4433 oqs-haproxy-img`
+2. `docker run --detach --rm --name oqs-haproxy -p 4433:4433 oqs-haproxy`

 This will start a docker container that has haproxy listening for TLS 1.3 connections on port 4433.
 Actual data will be served via a load-balanced `lighttpd` server running on ports 8181 and 8182.